 Luxury: Queen’s Villa Hotel Boutique

-Queen’s Villa has one of the best locations in Arequipa, close to the main square and only 15-minutes drive from the airport.
-This luxury accommodation features a swimming pool, beautiful gardens, a panoramic terrace, library and cafeteria.
-The rooms are spacious and cosy, featuring a private bathroom and free wifi.
+Queen’s Villa has one of the best locations in Arequipa, close to the main square and only a 15-minute drive from the airport.
+This luxury accommodation features a swimming pool, beautiful gardens, a panoramic terrace, library, and cafeteria.
+The rooms are spacious and cozy, featuring a private bathroom and free wifi.

 Mid Range: Selina Arequipa